8 The Merger

 If Ruthia is the early stage and Carsonella is the late stage, then lichens represent something else: the fully realized partnership, stable and successful, maintained not by genomic erosion but by ecological complementarity.

-This is what Markov calls “the greatest perfection of the system” – not the deepest integration, but the most balanced.1314 Each partner retains its own genome, its own cellular identity, its own metabolic autonomy.
-The lichen persists not because its members have lost the ability to live alone, but because the partnership is so productive that breaking it apart would be a catastrophic downgrade for everyone involved.
+Each partner retains its own genome, its own cellular identity, its own metabolic autonomy.
+The lichen persists not because its members have lost the ability to live alone, but because the partnership is so productive that breaking it would be a catastrophic downgrade for everyone involved.1718 The integration is shallow compared to mitochondria, but it may be the most balanced partnership on the spectrum.

 Ruthia still has a complete genome.
 Carsonella has lost most of hers.
 Mitochondria have transferred the vast majority of their genes to the host nucleus and retained only a handful – just enough to build the core machinery of the electron transport chain, the very apparatus that made the partnership worthwhile in the first place.
 Chloroplasts tell the same story: once free-living cyanobacteria, now organelles with shrunken genomes, dependent on the host for most of their proteins.